 - Slip on sun-protective clothing that covers as much skin as possible.

 - Slop on broad spectrum, water resistant SPF30 (or higher) sunscreen.
 Put it on 20 minutes before you go outdoors and every two hours afterwards.
 Sunscreen should never be used to extend the time you spend in the sun.

 - Slap on a hat – broad brim or legionnaire style to protect your face, head, neck and ears.

 - Slide on some sunglasses – make sure they meet Australian Standards.

-A combination of the five measures, along with getting to know your skin and regularly checking for any changes, are key.
+Because sunscreen alone is not a suit of armour, a combination of the five measures, along with getting to know your skin and regularly checking for any changes, is key.

 From the 1980s till today, Cancer Council has been front and centre in skin cancer prevention.
 As long as the sun shines on Australia, we won’t stop working with the help of our supporters to reduce skin cancer rates and save lives.

 The time to stop cancer is before it starts.
 Let’s make the future cancer free.